lupyuen/lupyuen.github.io/src/touch.md

 _So it works like any other I2C Device?_

 CST816S is a peculiar I2C Device...
-It won't respond to I2C Commands unless we __tap the screen and wake it up__!
+It won't respond to I2C Commands until we __tap the screen and wake it up__!

 That's because it tries to conserve power: It powers off the I2C Interface when it's not in use.
 (Pic above)